cyberixae/learn-typescript/src/chapter1.md

 Computers are part of the physical World and there is nothing preventing a programmer from interacting with the computer directly through use of magnets and electricity.
-However, since this tutorial is about programming we will limit ourselves to things that are doable through basic human interface devices.
+However, since this tutorial is about programming, and not computer architectures or information security, we will limit ourselves to things that are doable through basic human interface devices.
 Thus, in the context of this book, we consider writing processor instructions in bits (or hexdecimal) to be the lowest level of programming.
 A programmer working in this manner needs to know the machine language defined by the builders of the processor.
 Some x86 language for example.

-writing computer programs in various programming languages has now become the most direct form of human-computer interaction.

-With direct bit manipulation made impossible, writing computer programs in a programming language is now the Various programming languages have been developed for this purpose.

 # Basics